Organizations on the Enterprise plan of DroneDeploy can require members to sign in to DroneDeploy using Single Sign On (SSO).

 What is SSO?

 SSO makes it easier for administrators to securely manage user access to different software.
 If someone joins or leaves your organization, an administrator can add or remove them with your identity provider and they automatically gain or lose access to any software that requires SSO, rather than managing access across many different software platforms separately.
-Using SSO also benefits individuals users because it means you don't need to remember a new password for your DroneDeploy account -- you can just log in using SSO as you would for other software you use within your organization.
+Using SSO also benefits individual users because it means you don't need to remember a new password for your DroneDeploy account -- you can just log in using SSO as you would for other software you use within your organization.

 How to set up SSO for DroneDeploy

 DroneDeploy supports Single Sign-On with most identity providers, including Google, Active Directory, LDAP, and SAML, and many others.
-Each of these connections creates a different workflow, some more complicated than the others.
+Each of these connections creates a different workflow, some more complicated than others.
 Depending on these factors, SSO can take some time to implement.
 Please connect with your account manager and/or our support team to discuss your connection options.

 How to sign in with SSO